SafeHome.org may receive compensation from some providers listed on this page. Learn More

 ADT is known for its professionally installed and monitored systems, but is the security giant’s foray into the world of DIY worth it?

 ADT has long been recognized as a leader in the home security space.
-It has been around for over a century, and its professionally monitored and installed systems have been protecting people’s homes and families for generations.
+It has been around for over a century and a half, and its professionally monitored and installed systems have been protecting people’s homes and families for generations.

 As Bob Dylan once sang, however, the times, they are a changin’.
 An increasing number of homeowners are enjoying the benefits of DIY home security systems — namely their customizability and low costs.
 That can leave more traditional security providers like Brinks and ADT in a lurch.
 That is, of course, unless they adapt.